 - Don't plan an elimination diet when you have upcoming travel plans.
-It's much harder to stick to diet when traveling.
+It's much harder to stick to a diet when traveling.

 - Build your food journal into whatever existing habits you have.
 If you like to use a paper journal, do it in that.
 If you prefer digital, then use your computer.
 Whatever you already use is the best choice!

 - Put any nightshade foods out of sight.
 If you know you are a sucker for salsa, don't buy it or put it out of sight.
 Remove any triggers that will make it harder for you to stay on track.

 If you determine that nightshades are best avoided in your diet, here are a few common substitutes.
 They won't work perfectly for every recipe, but they will at least give you a good head start.

 - Cauliflower over a side of eggplant or peppers